 The public key is guaranteed to be generated as described above.

-The single line of output should contain the integers r and s separated with space.
+Output the integers r and s separated with space.
 The pair (r, s) must be valid DSA signature for the public key (q, p, g, y).
 There are multiple valid signatures, you may output any of them.

 3 6 5 41 10 16 2